Druhin13/fathomoptics/README.md

 # What is Fathom Optics?

-Fathom Optics (formerly LUMI) transitioned from virtual reality to printing labels with depth & motion.
+Fathom Optics (formerly LUMII) transitioned from virtual reality to printing labels with depth & motion.
 Brands, designers, and printing press operators can visualize and create impressive video prints for labels & packaging, using their design platform.
 With their Light Field technology, they aim to transform the printing, packaging, and graphic design industries.

 They came to Brandathon to revamp their core design and copywriting.